 History of the University

 In 1979, after adding a number of classroom buildings and residence halls, Texas State purchased the former San Marcos Baptist Academy adjacent to the original campus.
 In 1981, South Texas entrepreneur Harry M. Freeman donated a 3,500-acre ranch to Texas State to be held in perpetual trust as the Harold M. Freeman Educational Foundation.
-The working ranch is used as a laboratory for students in agriculture, animal science, biology and a variety of other academic disciplines.
-In 1990, the university opened the Albert B. Alkek Library.
+The working ranch is used as a laboratory for students in agriculture, animal science, anthropology, biology and a variety of other academic disciplines.
+In 1990, the university opened the seven-story Albert B. Alkek Library.
 The building, conveniently located in the center of campus, is named for the noted Texas rancher, oil man and educational philanthropist who died in 1995.

-Texas State became part of The Texas State University System in 1911.
-That System is governed by a nine-member Board of Regents.
-Other components in the System include Lamar University-Beaumont, Lamar University Institute of Technology, Lamar College–Orange, Lamar College–Port Arthur, Sam Houston State University and Sul Ross State University.
+Texas State became part of the Texas State University System in 1911.
+The System, governed by a nine-member Board of Regents, also includes Lamar University, Lamar Institute of Technology, Lamar State College–Orange, Lamar State College–Port Arthur, Sam Houston State University, Sul Ross State University and Sul Ross University Rio Grande College.
 The first president of Texas State was Mr. T.G.
 Harris, who served from 1903 to 1911.
 He was followed by Dr. C.E.
 Evans, 1911–1942; Dr. J.G.
 Flowers, 1942–1964; Dr. James H. McCrocklin, 1964–1969; Dr. Leland E. Derrick, 1969; Dr. Billy Mac Jones, 1969–1973; Mr. Jerome C. Cates, 1973–1974; Dr. Lee H. Smith, 1974–1981; Mr. Robert L. Hardesty, 1981–1988; Dr. Michael L. Abbott, 1988–1989; Dr. Jerome Supple, 1989–2002, and Dr. Denise M. Trauth, 2002–present.